tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * `Projectile.identity`, `Projectile.GetByUUID`, `Projectile.projUUID`, `ProjectileID.Sets.NeedsUUID` removed.
   * Use `Projectile.key` instead for a consistent reference to a projectile.
 * `Item.RequestNewItem` can be used to spawn an item on a multiplayer client.
 Replace `Item.NewItem` followed by `NetMessage.SendData(MessageID.SyncItem, ...)` patterns with `Item.RequestNewItem`.
+* Some projectiles can now be despawned when right clicked, and optionally spawn an item as well.
+Flares, glowsticks, bombs, sentries, golf balls, and others despawn when right clicked by setting `ProjectileID.Sets.DespawnItemIcon`.
+Of those, glowsticks and bombs usually return the item as well by setting `ProjectileID.Sets.DespawnItemGivesItemBack`.
+  * 💀: Projectiles using `ProjectileID.Sets.Explosive` and `ProjectileID.Sets.DespawnItemIcon` will now automatically have `Projectile.ai[0]` set to `1000` immediately before the projectile is killed via right clicking.
+This might conflict with existing `ModProjectile` code and will require adjustments.
+  * Use the new `ModProjectile.PreTryDespawning` hook to set any flags necessary to adjust `ModProjectile.OnKill` behavior to support picking up projectiles.

 ### Example Mod